-There are two kinds of people in the world: the ones who know their knots and the ones who don’t.
+There are two kinds of people in the world: the ones who know their survival knots and the ones who don’t.

 For some, knot-tying is a skill they learned early in their lives.
 Think the Boy Scouts, summer camps, and boating trips: these childhood experiences often lead to skills that last a lifetime.
-These boys grow up into outdoorsmen who can tie dozens of knots, each one with a specific purpose.
+These boys grow up into outdoorsmen who can tie dozens of survival knots, each one with a specific purpose.
 More often than not, these knots help them get out of sticky situations.

 In extreme cases, they can even save a life.

 And then there are those people who think there’s only one knot to rule them all—and they most likely use it to tie their shoelaces and everything else.

 The question is: which one are you?

-Here are 8 videos to sharpen your skills, or if you’re a newbie, offer a fresh light on how to tie the perfect survival knots.
+Here are 8 videos to sharpen your skills, or if you’re a newbie, offer a fresh light on how to tie the perfect knots for survival.

-Back To Basics
+Back to Basics

 This video is for the apt beginner.

-- the half-hitch for setting up ridge lines
+- The half-hitch for setting up ridge lines

-- the fisherman’s knot for joining two different lines
+- The fisherman’s knot for joining two different lines

-- the prusik knot for various climbing and mountaineering purposes
+- The prusik knot for various climbing and mountaineering purposes

-- the trucker’s hitch to make a pulley system and…
+- The trucker’s hitch to make a pulley system and…

-- the classic clove hitch for lashing
+- The classic clove hitch for lashing

 Step It Up

 If you’ve gotten the hang of the basics, step it up and check this video out.
-It features the following knots:
+It features the following survival knots:

-- clove hitch (it shows how the clove hitch looks when it’s tied in a bight and at an end)
+- Clove hitch (it shows how the clove hitch looks when it’s tied in a bight and at an end)

-- sheet bend
+- Sheet bend

-- bowline and its varieties
+- Bowline and its varieties

-- figure 8 loop, which is tied three ways
+- Figure 8 loop, which is tied three ways

-- round turn and two 1/2 Hitches
+- Round turn and two 1/2 hitches

-- taut-line hitch
+- Taut-line hitch

-Figure 8 And Its Variations
+Figure 8 and Its Variations

-The figure-8 knot has been very useful in both sailing and rock climbing for many years.
+The figure-8 knot has been a staple in sailing and rock climbing for years.
 It’s a stopper knot that jams when you pull it but is relatively easy to undo.

-- double figure 8 loop
+- Double figure 8 loop

-- figure 8 noose
+- Figure 8 noose

-- flemish bend that’s great for round cordage
+- Flemish bend that’s great for round cordage

-- one-way sheet bend
+- One-way sheet bend

-- double figure 8 for climbing
+- Double figure 8 for climbing

 Check the video out and see how many variations you can do.

-The video goes over the many uses of the bowline knot such as rigging a hammock, rescue situations where you need to secure a rope one-handed or when you need to help a person out.
+The video goes over the many uses of the bowline knot, such as rigging a hammock, rescue situations where you need to secure a rope one-handed, or when you need to help a person out.
 Heck, it even shows how you can use the bowline in assisting cows when they’re giving birth, so it’s really worth the watch.